civicrm/org.civicrm.civicase/scss/pages/readme.md

 ### Folder details
-This folder contains partials for page related sass
+This folder contains partials for pages of the application.